DNS Server and Query Types Explained

 Similarities between primary and secondary DNS servers

-- Both servers save the same zone files.
+• Both servers use identical zone files.

-- Both servers resolve queries for the same domain.
+• Both servers resolve queries for the same domain.

 Public and private DNS servers

 Usually, companies use both public and private DNS servers.
-It uses a public DNS server for hosts that run services accessed by external users such as a web service.
+It uses a public DNS server for hosts that run services accessed by external users, such as a web service.
 It uses a private DNS server for internal hosts.